BP0299435/BPP_Projects/README.md

 - **Win Rate (50%)** – The champion’s likelihood of victory.
 - **Popularity (30%)** – Indicative of pick rate or general player favor.
 - **KDA Ratio (20%)** – Accounts for kills, deaths, assists.

+Percentile thresholds were chosen for classification to ensure clear segmentation of champions into Preferred, Neutral, and Avoided categories.
+This method is intuitive and balances interpretability with precision.
+Alternative methods like clustering were considered but deemed less effective for actionable insights.

 ![Composite Score](https://github.com/BP0299435/BPP_Projects/blob/main/Screenshots/AssigningWeightToCompositeFormula.png)
 ![Distribution of Composite Scores](https://github.com/BP0299435/BPP_Projects/blob/main/Screenshots/distributioofcompositescores.png)